On fibrations of Lie groupoids: Locally topological product Lie groupoid fibrations

-Inspired by \eqref{E def-ker-phi}, we make the following definition. \begin{defn} A (locally trivial) fiber bundle $\phi:\G\rto \K$ with fiber $\A$ is called {\bf a Lie groupoid extension of $\K$ by $\A$} if there is a refinement $\G[\phi^*\mc U]\rto \K[\mc U]$ that is isomorphic to a topological product Lie groupoid extension of $\K[\mc U]$ by $\A$.
-We write the extension as
+\begin{defn} A locally topological product fiber bundle $\phi:\G\rto \K$ with fiber $\A$ is called {\bf a locally topological product Lie groupoid fibration} with fiber $\A$ (or by $\A$) if there is a refinement $\G[\phi^*\mc U]\rto \K[\mc U]$ that is a topologically trivial Lie groupoid fibration with fiber $\A$.
+We write the fibration as

 We call the band of $\G[\phi^*\mc U]\rto\K[\mc U]$ the band of $\G\rto\K$. \end{defn}